We’ve all clicked send and then thought “oops…”

 Device Management Systems.

 When you manage company-owned or personal devices used for work (aka BYOD) with a device management system you can automatically install additional apps on everyone’s phones.
-Want everyone to use Outlook for iOS or Android (Outlook for iOS is one of our favorite apps by the way)?
+Want everyone to use Outlook for iOS or Android?
 Have it automatically installed when the device is enrolled in the device management system (DMS).
-Simple and easy.
 Regardless of whether it’s a company or BYOD phone, the app is there for people to use.

 Let me know if either of these “email oopsies” sound familiar: